 Every canton or municipality wants a piece of the tax pie, so they compete with each other for particularly wealthy individuals.
 As a result, some areas attract people with particularly attractive tax rates.

 Especially if you are flexible and not tied to a particular location, it may be worth your while to move to a canton that is attractive from a tax perspective.
+Find some examples below, tax amounts in 2023 (cantonal and municipal taxes) for married persons without children.
+The different cantonal tax allowances have been taken into account.
+Figures in Swiss francs.

 Do not only consider the respective tax rates, but also look at what additional benefits, such as social deductions and exemption limits, the respective canton or municipality offers you.
 Perhaps you also meet the criteria for lump-sum taxation.